intel/polite-guard/fine-tuner/README.md

 - `--num_workers`: Number of worker threads for DataLoader (default: 6)
 - `--accelerator`: Type of accelerator to use for training.
 Options include 'cpu', 'gpu', 'hpu', 'tpu', 'mps', and 'auto' (default: 'auto')
 - `--devices`: Number of devices to use for training (default: 'auto')
+- `--logger`: Logging framework to use.
+Options are 'tensorboard' or 'wandb' (default: 'tensorboard')
 - `--log_dir`: Directory for saving logs (default: './logs')
 - `--experiment_name`: Name of the experiment (default: None, will be auto-generated according to datetime and specified learning rate and batch size)